 What we’re doing to improve accessibility

 We have audited this website to identify any non-accessible content.
-This audit will be completed in August 2020 and we are currently implementing corrections.
+This audit was completed in August 2020 and we are currently implementing corrections.
 We are currently awaiting confirmation from third-party developers for completing these changes.
-We anticipate that the work will be completed by 31st December 2020 and will review and update this date when we receive a response from the developers.
+We anticipate that the work will be completed by 1st March 2021 and will review and update this date when we receive a response from the developers.

 This includes ensuring all link text has a clear purpose, headings are correctly nested, images have alternative text, colour contrast is sufficient and that all content can be read by a screen reader.